cironis-adam/Code-Challenge/README.md

 # Problem

 Create a simple web application which displays Volta station data and provides a search interface.
-We’ve given you a fake database of data in the form of `database.js`.
+We’ve given you a way to fake a database with the `database.js` script.
 Your client must use an MVC, with a preference for React or AngularJS; we’ve included a screenshot of the minimal UI/design we’d like to see, but it doesn’t need to be pixel perfect.
 The server should be JavaScript-based (f.e.
 Node.js, Express, etc.).
 Create a file named `RUNME.md` to explain how we should run and evaluate your solution locally.

 To give some more specifics to the requirements, we’ve included our evaluation rubric in this repository as `Code Challenge Rubric`.
 There’s no distinct passing score, but go for perfect, ok?

 ### Basic Requirements

-- [ ] Server reads from database.js
+- [ ] Server reads from database.json
 - [ ] API endpoint serves station data to client
 - [ ] Client displays data according to (or improving on) example
 - [ ] Stations are searchable by location name (locationName key)